Esri/arcgis-runtime-toolkit-android/README.md

     $ ./gradlew clean assembleDebug --info
     ```

-See the [setup instructions](Documentation/setup) for a more detailed guide.
+See the [setup instructions](Documentation/setup.md) for a more detailed guide.

 ## Features

-Please read the [setup instructions](Documentation/setup) in our wiki.

 * **[ArcGISArView](Documentation/AugmentedReality)** - Integrates SceneView with ARCore to enable augmented reality (AR)
 * **[Compass](Documentation/Compass)** -  Shows the current orientation of a map or scene by displaying a compass icon that points towards North